chingalice/ZapierTest/README.md

 * Matillion ETL - same rationale.
 However, I didn't get to setup the trial account.
 * Looker - no Looker account and it would take time to go through demo and set things up.
 * Tableau Public - No connection to Redshift.
-* Mode Analytics Studio - used my Mode account to access data and run SQL.
-Muness also recommends trying this one out.
+* Mode Analytics Studio/Excel - used it to access data and run visualizations.

 ## Part Two - ETL